risawitama/verbose-potato/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## How do you organize a space party?
+You planet.